 Television Stations: WIBW, KSNT, KTKA & KTMJ.

-Radio Stations: FM stations 89.5, 93.3, 93.7, 94.5, 96.3, 99.3, 100.3, 101.5, 102.9, 104.9, 106.9 AM stations 580, 1350, 1420
+Radio: FM stations 89.5, 93.3, 93.7, 96.3, 99.3, 100.3, 101.5, 102.9, 104.9, 106.9; AM stations 580, 1350, 1420

 WILL WE CHANGE OUR MIND?

-Even if weather conditions worsen (or get better), it is extremely difficult and DANGEROUS to reverse our decision in the morning.
+Even if weather conditions worsen (or get better), it is extremely difficult and dangerous to reverse our decision in the morning.
 Once we make the decision to open the schools and advertise it, many parents rely on it and leave for work.
 If we then send students right back home, many will return to unsupervised, empty houses.
 If conditions get worse during the school day, we may need to have an early dismissal, but we will attempt to give adequate notice to parents first.

 IF SCHOOL IS CALLED OFF, WILL EVENING ACTIVITIES ALSO BE CALLED OFF?

-We know in Kansas weather conditions can change rapidly; whiteout conditions in the morning can turn into a sun shiny day in the afternoon.
+We know Kansas weather conditions can change rapidly; whiteout conditions in the morning can turn into a sunshiny day in the afternoon.
 Therefore, calling off school does not automatically mean that evening activities are called off.
-The same consideration as are used to determine whether or not to open school are used to determine whether or not scheduled evening activities will be held.
+The same considerations used to determine whether to close school are used to determine whether or not scheduled evening activities will be held.

 IF SCHOOL IS CALLED OFF, WILL SCHOOL MEALS BE AVAILABLE?

-In most cases, no. The kitchen staff has to report between 5:30 a.m. and 6:00 a.m. to begin meal preparations.
-They have to start this early to be able to have breakfast and lunch ready in time to serve.
+In most cases, no. The kitchen staff has to report between 5:00 a.m. and 6:00 a.m. to begin meal preparations.
+They start this early to be able to have breakfast and lunch ready in time to serve.
 It would be too unsafe for them to report to work during inclement weather that forces a school closure.

 WILL SCHOOL EVER START LATE?

 Our preference is always to either have a "normal" day of school or no school at all.
 We do have the authority to call for a late start.
-A late start will be always be two hours late; therefore everything is two hours later than normal: bus routes start two hours later, pick-ups will at least two hours later, etc. But lunch will be served as close to the normal time as is possible time and school will still dismiss at the normal time.
+A late start will always be two hours late; therefore, everything is two hours later than normal: bus routes start two hours later, pick-ups will be at least two hours later, etc. However, lunch will be served as close to the normal time as possible.
+School will still dismiss at the normal time.

-Late starts will be used infrequently and only when we are EXTREMELY confident that conditions will improve substantially before 8:00 a.m.
+Late starts will be used infrequently and only when we are extremely confident that conditions will improve substantially before 8:00 a.m.